JorgenBrattang/Color-racing/README.md

 # User experience UX

 ## User stories
-- Want to have the game to be simple enough to play without much thought.
+- The game should be simple enough to play without much thought.
-- The game should be satisfying and a feel of accomplishment.
+- The game should be satisfying and give a feel of accomplishment.
-- The color scheme should be please to look at.
+- The color scheme should be pleasing to look at.
 - The game should be able to play on mobile, tablet and PC.

 [Back to top](#table-of-content)